-- 6. General Plan Designation: N/A
+- General Plan Designation: N/A

-- 7. Zonina: N/A
+- 7. Zoning: N/A

 - 8. Description of the Project: (Describe the whole action involved, including but not limited to, later phases of the project, and any secondary support or off-site features necessary for its implementation.)

-Action Plan amendment prepared by the City of Glendale Community Services and Parks Department for the fiscal year 2019-2020 Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), and HOME programs to include the CARES Act 2020 Action Plan for the City of Glendale.
+Action Plan amendment prepared by the City of Glendale Community Services and Parks Department for the fiscal year 2020-2021 Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), and HOME programs to include additional funding for existing Programs and add additional Public Social Services Program for the City of Glendale.
 See attached Action Plan for full description.